Resolving the phase of a Dirac topological state via interferometric photoemission

 The observation of an interference signature in itself is not enough for resolving phase.
-For phase calibration, it is necessary to have some degree of control, such as changing the length of one of the interferometer's arms, or removing and inserting into the interferometer the element with the unknown phase.
+For phase reconstruction, it is necessary to have some degree of control, such as changing the length of one of the interferometer's arms.
 Such control can be hard to achieve with a QP electron interferometer as opposed to a spatial optical interferometer.
-For example, this has been a major challenge in attosecond science, where much of the temporal information is hidden in the phase of the emitted XUV radiation, and many strategies have been developed for extracting this phase\cite{uzan_spatial_2020,orfanos_attosecond_2019}.
-In order to achieve the required controllability in a trARPES setup, we aim for the interferometer scheme outlined in Fig.~\ref{fig:1}(c), where the phase of interest is that of QP1, while QP2 serves as a reference arm with near-constant phase and amplitude.
+In order to achieve the required controllability in a trARPES setup, we aim for the interferometer scheme outlined in Fig.~\ref{fig:1}(c), where the phase of interest is that of QP1, while QP2 serves as a reference arm.
 In QP1, an intermediate state is resonantly excited by the LE pulse, before photoemission by the HE pulse.
-For the second path, which serves as the reference arm, we have a few requirements: The phase of this path needs to have as little structure as possible (in energy and momentum), and should therefore be a non-resonant 2PPE pathway, i.e., have a virtual intermediate state as in Fig.~\ref{fig:1}(a).
+For the reference arm we have a few requirements: its phase should have as little structure as possible (in energy and momentum), and it should therefore be a non-resonant 2PPE pathway, as in Fig.~\ref{fig:1}(a).
 However, in order for this non-resonant transition to have a non-negligible amplitude, it needs to be energetically close to some bound state.
 Here we will use the polarization selection-rules of such a close-by bound state in order to turn ON and OFF the interfering arm, therefore providing all the information needed for phase reconstruction.